Which Is The Best Triathlon Watch for 2021 | Other Multisports too

 Best Budget Triathlon Watch

-The Best Budget Triathlon Watch is the Sigma id.TRI at below $/£150
+The Best Budget Triathlon Watch is the Sigma id.TRI (review) at well below $/£150

 Sorry that you’ve never heard of it.
-You will be seriously amazed by the wealth of techy features and connectivity of this small-format watch.
-It has the features that most recreational triathletes will want it to do but you might not like its looks for 24×7 usage.
+You will be seriously amazed by the wealth of techy features and connectivity of this small-format, easy-to-read watch.
+It has the features that most recreational triathletes will want but you might not like its looks for 24×7 usage.

 Best Garmin Triathlon Watch